 Note that you don’t necessarily need separate trusts to preserve a state estate tax exemption, it’s just often administratively easier if the assets are already separate before death.
 So depending on how the estate plan is written, it may still be possible to utilize a marital trust for a portion of the assets after the first spouse dies.

 At the federal level

-Federal estate tax legislation now allows the portability of the combined $23.4M in 2021 ($24.12M in 2022) estate tax exemption between spouses.
+Federal estate tax legislation now allows the portability of the $12.92M per person (in 2023) estate tax exemption between spouses.
 Before, credit shelter trusts could help ensure married couples could utilize the full credit.
 Thanks to portability, this strategy is no longer necessary for many citizens.
 To elect portability, families of the decedent need to file a federal estate tax return within 9 months of their death, or request an extension.

 The change in legislation is a perfect example of why it’s so important to keep your estate plan current.
 Laws change; if someone dies with an old estate plan, they’ll likely wind up paying a lot more in attorney fees.
 What’s worse, after administration costs, the result may end up looking nothing like the original intention.